p-Chip/app-policy/docs/imp-link-privacy-policy.md

 ## 6. Children’s Privacy

-The App is intended for business and industrial use and is **not designed for children**.
+The App is intended for business and industrial use and is not designed for children.
 We do not knowingly collect personal information from children under 18.
 If we become aware that such information has been collected, we will take steps to delete it.

 ---